1 Introduction

 Direct searches for new heavy particles using high-energy accelerators have historically been a strong driver of progress in particle physics.
 A decade of direct searches for new particles at the LHC has produced a treasure trove of data and a wealth of innovative analyses that leverage AI/ML techniques.
 The discovery of the Higgs boson at the electroweak scale was a triumph, but its small mass remains a mystery.
 Theoretical and experimental studies indicate that a comprehensive study of the electroweak scale requires colliders with energy of at least 10 TeV pCM, larger than previously assumed.

 There is new interest in searching for relatively light but weakly coupled new particles, such as dark matter particles from hidden sector models.
 Weak coupling implies their production is rare.
 In this search, our strategy is not to push for the highest possible energy, but for higher-intensity accelerators.
-Large datasets from an off-shore Higgs factory will enable direct searches for feebly coupled light states.
+Large datasets from a Higgs factory will enable direct searches for feebly coupled light states.
 In the case of hidden sector dark matter, accelerator-based searches using existing beam dumps are sensitive to benchmark models in the MeV–GeV mass ranges.
 Intensity upgrades at the proton beamline at Fermilab and focused theory efforts may uncover exciting new lines of inquiry.

 Pursue Quantum Imprints of New Phenomena